Infamous Second Son: Plot

-Setting and characters
+Setting

-Second Son takes place in 2018, seven years after Infamous 2s Conduit protagonist Cole MacGrath sacrifices himself to cure humanity of a plague and destroy The Beast.
-Cole uses the powerful Ray Field Inhibitor weapon, which kills him and most of the other Conduits.
-The U.S. government establishes the D.U.P. to hunt down and capture the world's remaining Conduits, dubbing Conduits with the pejorative "Bioterrorists".
+Second Son takes place seven years after the end of Infamous 2, specificially the canonical "Good Ending".
+In that ending, Conduit protagonist Cole MacGrath sacrificed himself to cure humanity of a plague and destroy the Beast, inadvertently killing a majority of the world's Conduits while awakening the powers of some others.
+The U.S. government, recognizing the possibility that a Conduit could use their powers to overthrow the global establishment, establishes the D.U.P.
+(Department of Unified Protection) to hunt down and capture the remaining Conduits, while also spreading propaganda labeling them as "Bioterrorists".

+As opposed to the previous two games, Second Son takes place in the real-life city of Seattle, Washington and uses many actual locations and neighborhoods.

+Characters

 The protagonist is Delsin Rowe (Troy Baker), a 24-year-old graffiti artist and local delinquent of the Akomish reservation.
 Delsin has the unique Conduit ability of Power Absorption, allowing him to absorb and copy the powers of any Conduit he comes into contact with.
 His brother, Reggie (Travis Willingham), is the local sheriff, and often arrests Delsin for his acts of vandalism.
 Both are Akomish Native Americans, whose territory lies at the shore of Salmon Bay, Washington.
 The antagonist is Brooke Augustine (Christine Dunford), the director of the D.U.P. and a Conduit with power over Concrete.
 Her actions in the Akomish reservation drive Delsin to travel to Seattle, now under lockdown by D.U.P. forces.
 Delsin and Reggie encounter three other Conduits: Henry "Hank" Daughtry (David Stanbra), a convict with control over Smoke; Abigail "Fetch" Walker (Laura Bailey), an ex-junkie who uses her Neon powers to hunt down illegal drug dealers in Seattle; and Eugene Sims (Alex Walsh), a reclusive video game addict who uses his Video (digital materialization) powers to save suspected Conduits from the D.U.P.